awes145-neo/Wolf4Mac/README.md

 To compile the project, you can press either the Play icon (next to the window buttons) or press ⌘B. To get to the folder where Wolf4SDL has been built: `Menu Bar -> Product -> Show Build Folder in Finder`.
 The app bundle will be in `Products -> Debug -> Wolf4SDL.app`.

 # Playing the Game
 Place the .app in the same folder where your game files are (e.g., WL6).
-It will not work if all of the files are uppercase, so you will need to rename them all to have a lowercase standard.
+If you are using a case-sensitive file system (not the default anymore usually, but can be if you're on HFS+), rename all your data files to lowercase. (e.g., WL6 -> wl6, SOD -> sod)

 After all that, double click the app bundle to start playing!